Rafael Devers Player Props: Red Sox vs. Twins

 Rafael Devers At The Plate

-- Devers leads Boston with 20 hits, batting .286 this season with 12 extra-base hits.
+- Devers has 20 hits, which is tops among Boston hitters this season, while batting .270 with 12 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 59th, his on-base percentage ranks 89th, and he is fourth in the league in slugging.
+- Among qualified batters in baseball, he ranks 76th in batting average, 107th in on-base percentage, and seventh in slugging.

-- He has homered in 35.3% of his games this season, and 9.3% of his chances at the plate.
+- In 33.3% of his games this year, he has gone deep, and 8.9% of his trips to the plate.

-- Devers has driven home a run in nine games this season (52.9%), including more than one RBI in 23.5% of his games and producing three or more of his team's runs on two occasions..
+- Devers has had at least one RBI in 50.0% of his games this year (nine of 18), with two or more RBI four times (22.2%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 10 games this year, with multiple runs four times.
+- He has scored in 55.6% of his games this season, with more than one run scored in 22.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.